FedeColap/fairyAPPbackbone/README.md

+##fairyAPPbackbone

+This app is my "academic" version, used for Thinkful's assignment in dealing with 2 APIs.

 This app uses two APIs to retrieve information about fairy tales.

 One API access to Wikipedia while the other one access to LibriVox.